renatoathaydes/wasmin-lang/README.md

 ## Wasmin Goals

 - stay close to WASM for fast compilation and zero runtime dependencies.
-- no heap memory management (GC) by using a linear type system.
+- no memory management nor garbage collection (GC) by using a linear type system.
 - mix the functional and concatenative (exposing the WASM stack) programming paradigms.
 - simplest possible syntax that preserves readability.